 - Goal(s) of ECLS Care - Mode of ECLS Support: Relative to the goals of ECLS care; each mode carries its own benefits and risks - Disease-Specific ECLS Indications: Variable by indication - Contraindications: Variable by case, provider, institution, current capacity, and mode of support.
-Include, but are not limited to: - o Incompatibility with Life Following ECLS Care - One or More Pre-Existing Conditions Affecting Quality of Life - o Patient's Age, Size, or Other Medical Characteristic - Futility: Failure of conventional therapy and/or a fatal diagnosis - Bridge to Donation: If bridge to donation is the primary indication for ECLS, a care plan must be carefully considered to align with the patient's and family's wishes. - Patient Transfer: In a Level 1 Center, ECLS patients are unlikely to transfer to an outside hospital.
-A plan should be formed for any patients being admitted from outside hospitals. - ECLS Team Capacity: A Level 1 Center must be always open to ECLS consults.
-However, patients should only be placed on ECLS when the team can adequately support each patient.
+Include, but are not limited to: - Incompatibility with Life Following ECLS Care - One or More Pre-Existing Conditions Affecting Quality of Life - Patient's Age, Size, or Other Medical Characteristic - Futility: Failure of conventional therapy and/or a fatal diagnosis - Bridge to Donation: If bridge to donation is the primary indication for ECLS, a care plan must be carefully considered to align with the patient's and family's wishes. - Patient Transfer: In a Level 2 Center, ECLS patients may need to be transferred to Level 1 or equivalent centers.
+A plan should also be formed for any ECLS patients being transferred in. - ECLS Team Capacity: A Level 2 Center is typically open to ECLS consults.
+Patients should only be placed on ECLS when the team can adequately support each patient.